PneumaSolutions/rim-manual-old/src/pricing.md

   9 | $49.95 | $499
   10 | $54.95 | $549

+## Personal Community Support Package

+The personal community support package is useful if you occasionally provide technical support for tasks that run longer than the free daily allotment.
+This package gets you three (3) hours a day in addition to the 30 minute daily allotment.
+These hours do not roll over, and unattended access is not included in the base package.
+However, this package is available as an addon for personal unattended subscriptions.
+This package is available for $149 per year.
+A monthly option is not included.

 # RIM Pro
 RIM Pro is suitable for either a single support person or trainer, or a small support team.
 Each pro plan allows connections to an unlimited number of targets, as well as target group configuration.
 ## RIM Pro Base Package ($99 per month, $999 per year)